argumentcomputer/zk-light-clients/aptos/docs/src/run/overview.md

 # Run the Light Client

-In the previous section, we covered all the architecture components of the Light Client and explained their specific role.
+In the previous section, we covered all the architecture components of the Light Client and explained their specific roles.
 In this section we will cover how to set them up and run the Light Client to start proving epoch change and inclusion proofs.

-As the computational requirements for the Proof Server are heavy here are the recommended specs for the machine that will should be running each component:
+As the computational requirements for the Proof Server are heavy, here are the recommended specs for the machine that should be running each component:

 |                                                                       | CPU                                                                                          | Memory (GB) | Disk Size (GB) | Example                                                                  |
 |-----------------------------------------------------------------------|----------------------------------------------------------------------------------------------|-------------|----------------|--------------------------------------------------------------------------|